 Scalability is one of the most critical conditions for the success of a web application.
-In this article, we will tell you what to keep in mind during the development to meet the principles of scalability.
-Also, you will learn:
+In this article, we will tell you what to keep in mind during the development to meet the principles of scalability:

 - what can limit the structure of a sustainable and scalable web application;